 This Program Policy Manual for the Master of Science in Physician Assistant Studies (MSPAS) contains policies and procedures unique to the MSPAS program and is distributed initially to students as they begin the first professional year.
-The program and AHU reserve the right to make changes at any time in this manual or in the requirements for admission, graduation, tuition, fees and any rules or regulations.
-Updated versions of this Policy Manual may be provided during a student's enrollment in the program, and the most recent Policy Manual will supersede all previously distributed versions.
+The MSPAS program faculty has the right to change or add to a policy at their discretion on a case-by-case basis to make allowances for family obligations.
+Updated versions of this policy manual may be provided during a student's enrollment in the program, and the most recent policy manual will supersede all previously distributed versions.
 Where no specific MSPAS program policy exists, students are to consult the general guidelines of the AHU Catalog: Student Handbook.
 The MSPAS program reserves the right to update this Policy Manual without prior notice.
 In the event of an update without prior notice, all matriculated students will be provided a written copy of any updated policies.
-In the event that such changes are made, students will be provided a copy of the manual and will need to sign and date a 'Receipt and Acknowledgement' form for the most recent update of the Policy Manual (see Didactic-Appendix A).
+In the event that such changes are made, students will be provided a copy of the updated manual and will need to sign and date a 'Receipt and Acknowledgement' form for the most recent update of the policy manual (see Didactic-Appendix A).

-Version: updated 5/9/2022
+Version: updated 11/9/2022